yaroslav/bundlebun/README.md

 Alternatively, you can ensure an integration is loaded and the necessary modules are patched by calling methods that look like `Bundlebun::Integration::IntegrationName.bun!`: more on that below.

+By default, on load, bundlebun:

+- tries to detect and load all possible integrations
+- adds the path to the bundled `bun` executable to the start of your application's `PATH`

 #### Ruby on Rails: cssbundling and jsbundling

 [cssbundling](https://github.com/rails/cssbundling-rails) and [jsbundling](https://github.com/rails/jsbundling-rails) are Rails gems that support the traditional CSS and JS building pipeline for Ruby on Rails.